levicook/prism-protocol/README.md

 - **SQLite3** - For database content validation (optional, tests skip if unavailable)
 - **bc** - For performance calculations (auto-installed on supported systems)

+## Developer Onboarding & Secrets Management

+Prism Protocol uses encrypted keypairs for development and testing.
+This system is designed for **core team members** who need access to shared development secrets.

+### For Core Team Members

+1. **Setup:** Install `age`, generate a keypair, add your public key to `secrets/recipients.txt` via PR
+2. **Critical:** After your PR merges, an existing team member must re-encrypt all secrets with `./scripts/encrypt-secrets`
+3. **Daily workflow:** `./scripts/decrypt-secrets` → work → `./scripts/shred-secrets`
+4. **Deploy:** Use `./scripts/anchor-deploy -e localnet|devnet` for environment-specific deployment

+### For External Contributors

+External contributors can develop and test without access to encrypted secrets:
+- Use `solana-keygen new` to create local test keypairs
+- Run `anchor build` and `anchor test` for local development
+- The test suite works without encrypted secrets

+### Complete Documentation

+See [`secrets/README.md`](secrets/README.md) for full setup instructions, security details, and team onboarding procedures.
+The secrets management system may be redesigned for better open source collaboration in the future.

 **Key Processes:**

 1.  **Setup & Funding (Operator using `prism-protocol-cli`):**